openstack/swift/doc/source/deployment_guide.rst

 bind_timeout                  30               Seconds to attempt bind before
                                                giving up
 swift_dir                     /etc/swift       Swift configuration directory
+workers                       auto             Override the number of
+                                               pre-forked workers that will
+                                               accept connections.
+If set it
+                                               should be an integer, zero
+                                               means no fork.
+If unset, it
+                                               will try to default to the
+                                               number of effective cpu cores
+                                               and fallback to one.
+See
+                                               :ref:`general-service-tuning`
-workers                       1                Number of workers to fork max_clients                   1024             Maximum number of clients one
+max_clients                   1024             Maximum number of clients one
                                                worker can process
                                                simultaneously (it will